-Based on TOSHIBA's limited compatibility testing, we suggest the following manufacturers of disc media, however, it must be noted that disc quality can affect write or rewrite success rates.
+Based on TOSHIBA's limited compatibility testing, we suggest the following manufacturers of disc media, however, it must be noted that disc quality can affect writing or rewriting success rates.
 Please also be aware that in no event does TOSHIBA guarantee the operation, quality or performance of any disc.